Are Popcorn Ceilings Dangerous?

 Fortunately, not all popcorn ceilings are toxic and a danger to your health.
 That will mostly depend on when the ceiling was made.

 Popcorn ceilings made before the mid-1980s have the potential to contain asbestos.
 Generally, it will be between 1% and 10% but can be a serious health risk regardless of the percentage.
+In these cases its always best to cover the ceiling (if possible) than remove it.

 The asbestos won’t cause any issues unless the texture is disturbed or damaged.
 If you’ve ever been up close to a popcorn ceiling, you know it doesn’t take much for this to happen.
 Routine cleaning, moving furniture or even a heavy foot on the floor above can be enough to cause the texture to fall.
 Deterioration over time is another culprit that can release toxins and dust from the plaster board under your popcorn ceiling.